PC Plus HelpDesk - issue 264

 It doesn't matter if you've been asked to build a website in Punjabi or want to do some other work in another non-Roman text, the issues here apply to just about any non-European language.
 So, just to illustrate a point (and for the reason that I happen to be a bit more familiar with it than other texts), we'll use Punjabi (aka Panjabi*) as an example.

 First of all, even though Punjabi has its own text (Gurmukhi), you might ask why can't it be translated into Roman text any way?
 The answer has a number of parts:

-So, whilst it is possible, it won't mean as much as it
+So, whilst it is possible, it won't mean as much as it could.

 There are 35 main letters in the Gurmukhi alphabet (the top line in the screenshot).
 Add in another six, an extra nine vowel sounds and half a dozen or so other signs and you are getting the idea.